Old Ford railway station: Description

-The station building was situated on Old Ford Road and was an L-shaped structure straddling the two tracks.
+The station building was situated on Old Ford Road in the Metropolitan Borough of Poplar and was an L-shaped structure straddling the two tracks.
 The station was designed by Thomas Matthews, was constructed of yellow stock brick and had a flat roof.

 The north-facing front of the station consisted of six large arched windows with a large door situated in the middle.
 The longer western side of the building was adorned with "North London Railway" which was shortened to N. London Railway on the shorter eastern side.
 The reason for the L-shape is that the western side incorporated the station masters house which was accessible via a separate entrance on the west side of the station.
 After passing through the ticket office and past the ticket inspectors, passengers for Bow and Poplar would turn left whilst passengers for Hackney and Broad Street would turn right and descend the stairs to platform level.
 Both platforms had buildings such as waiting rooms, toilets and staff offices.

 Both platforms were covered by awnings for part of their length at the north (station building) end.
 At the south end of the platforms lay the goods yard on the eastern side and the signal box (opened in 1900 replacing an earlier 1874 structure) on the western side.